fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 #### M1 Data Selection

-Pick a dataset that is large enough to force design/engineering choices and rich enough to support real analysis questions.
+Pick a dataset that is large (or complex) enough to force design/engineering choices and rich enough to support real analysis questions.
 Your team is responsible for finding data, understanding its limitations, and identifying the main challenges.
 Select a dataset that could present challenges to current methods while also creating opportunities for innovative ideas and approaches.

 A good dataset should have a combination of: (1) multiple attributes and/or modalities (time + geo + text + graph, etc.), (2) messy/heterogeneous data that requires transformation, (3) scale that prevents "load it into Excel" solutions, (4) supports multiple real questions (not just one plot).